Endarren/CriteriaData/README.md

 # How to Create

 Right-click in the Project Tab.
-In the pop up, go to Create -> nonPareil -> Criteria and pick the one you want to use.
+In the pop up, go to Create -> Endar Scripts -> Criteria and pick the one you want to use.

 # How to Use